mwiedmann/cx16CodingInC/Chapter15-Sprites/README.md

 ## Example
 Look at `sprite.c` for an example of a 64x64 pixel, 256 color sprite moving around the screen.
 It creates a 64x64 pixel image for the sprite that uses all 256 colors in a pattern.
 Change it to anything you like.
 The sprite will move diagonally until it hits the edge of the screen then wraps back to the other side. `make sprite` and `make runsprite` to build/run it.

+## Other Sprite Functionality
+Many sprites in your games will not just be a fixed image, they will animate.
+They will also collide with other sprites, and need to be created/destroyed on the fly.
+We will dive into more advanced sprite usage in other chapters.

+## cc65 Support for Sprites
+This is one that you have to do on your own.
+I think because sprites are pretty different between many of the supported systems, and many of them don't have sprites at all, cc65 doesn't have a sprite library (at least I didn't see one).
+Hopefully you just saw from our code examples that its not too difficult to do.
+You can wrap a lot of that code up in reusable functions and make your own sprite library!

 <!-- Extra styling info for some Markdown engines (e.g. VSCode) -->
 <style>